kevinyswong/kevinyswong.github.io/index.md

-  Currid-Halkett reference in the book consistently display these urban-rural matches when responses have been grouped by other variables like general attitudes, race, or education, which helps her conclude that there isn't an actual divide in the country between the urban-rural split, which is commonly portrayed in the predominant narrative as a major reason for the current state of political polarization).
+  Currid-Halkett reference in the book consistently display these urban-rural matches when responses have been grouped by other variables like general attitudes, race, or education, which helps her conclude that there isn't an actual divide in the country between geographic red and blue, which is commonly portrayed in the predominant narrative as a major reason for the current state of political polarization).
 Currid-Halkett remarks that it is certainly true that educated folks support racial integration policies, but the support is